STUDIO 411, Neurological Research Center

 SGH + DRI Competition Honor Award

-SARA National Design Award
+SARA National Design Award: Merit

 The overall form of the building addresses user needs through the utilization of the three atmospheres.
 Each atmosphere houses different types of classrooms, labs, offices, and other spaces.
 In doing so, the circulation of the overall building is optimized as an outlier to the other atmospheres, using it as a tool.
 The building works within regulatory requirements of zoning and overall code compliance.
 The Lied Center for Performing Arts approach to pedestrian circulation is relayed into the Mind Center.
 This allows the building to create an ideal sense of building perception, specifically along the west facade, while also conforming to local context.
 Utilizing the former diagrams on materiality, ecology, and transportation + travel, the Mind Center addresses several site conditions.
 The Mind Center is ADA compliant and is accessible for anyone wishing to use it.
 The stairs and elevators are placed at optimal distances to conform to the needs of the occupants.
 The Mind Center responds to environmental impacts such as solar analysis and ecology application.
 Solar analysis is done through the rotation of structural members along the west facade to mitigate direct sun, while the south facade uses the buildings form and exterior sun devices such as the perforated metal.
 Through the prior ecological study, the introduction of more greenery within the area, specifically flowering plants and trees, will bring life to downtown Lincoln area at the street level; ecology will also be implemented onto the terrace on the third floor.
 Culturally, the building is the first university research center with an emphasis on downtown public inclusion.
 Through aperture placements, public spaces, and visual stimulation, the Mind Center serves the University of Nebraska-Lincoln and the downtown Lincoln area.